 Founded as a charitable organization in 1984, the Thickson's Woods Heritage Foundation was formed to purchase and preserve Thickson's Woods Nature Reserve.
 In doing so it is preserving and protecting natural habitats.

-Toronto Cat Rescue is a registered, no-kill charity run by volunteers.
+Toronto Cat Rescue is a registered, no-kill charity.
 Our mission is to rescue and find homes for abandoned, sick or injured cats from situations of abuse, neglect or imminent euthanasia.
 Our vision is for Toronto to be a city in which no adoptable cat is killed and rescue organizations such as Toronto Cat Rescue are no longer needed.

 The society works to promote the humane care and protection of all animals and to prevent cruelty and suffering.